Big Bear Valley is well known for its winter sports fun. But after the snow melts and the skiers flee the area, a whole new adventure awaits you.

-For classic Indian cuisine, go the Himalayan.
-You can’t go wrong with traditional dished like Curry, Tandoori or Masala.
+For classic Indian cuisine, go to the Himalayan.
+You can’t go wrong with traditional dishes like Curry, Tandoori, or Masala.
 For something unique, try their butter chicken and the mellow momo appetizers (dumplings).
-Vegetarians will be pleased with the large selection of veggie only dishes.
+Vegetarians will be pleased with the large selection of veggie-only dishes.

 Laguna Grill Restaurant

 To satisfy your Mexican food cravings, visit this restaurant on the lake.
-They offer to traditional Mexcian dishes plus a daily happy hour and $1 Taco Tuesdays.
-If you have someone in your group that does not like Mexican food, they can find a few items like club sandwich and French dip sandwich.
+They offer traditional Mexican dishes plus a daily happy hour and $1 Taco Tuesdays.
+If you have someone in your group that does not like Mexican food, they can find a few items like a club sandwich and a French dip sandwich.

 Oakside restaurant serves American dishes with beers and cocktails – with nice outdoor seating.
 Some outdoor tables have a fire pit.
 The menu has items to satisfy any taste.
 From appetizers to share to sandwiches to full entrée items.